cisco/mercury/doc/tls_extn_sort_autogen.md

 Mercury package has the input text file local_include_extension.txt and is present in the path src/tables/source.
 This file needs to be edited for any change in the tls extensions include list.

-## Compiling tls_csv utility
+## Compiling and running tls_csv utility
-The Makefile in src/folder has the required changes to compile tls_csv utility.

-To compile the changes, do either of the below

-> make

-This will compile both csv and tls_csv utility
+The `tls_csv` binary is built in-source by `mk/tables.mk` as a side effect of the table-regeneration targets.
+To rebuild the protocol header from the current IANA CSVs, run from the repository root:

-> make tls
+> make regen-tables-offline

-This will compile the tls_csv utility only.

-## Running tls_csv utility

-Let us see how to run the tls_csv file and understand its output
+(or `make regen-tables` to download the latest CSVs first).
+This builds both `src/tables/csv` and `src/tables/tls_csv` as needed and regenerates `src/libmerc/tls_extensions.h`.
+To invoke `tls_csv` directly:
 ```
 ./tls_csv outfile=tls_extensions.h verbose=true dir=source include_extensions=local_include_extension.txt tls-extensiontype-values-1.csv:tls_extensions_assign
 ```